Yicheng-1218/Speech2Summarize/readme.md

-# DocsAgent
+# Speech2Summarize

-DocsAgent is an application based on speech-to-text technology, designed to assist with document processing through audio handling and text generation.
+Speech to Summarize is an application based on speech-to-text technology, designed to assist with document processing through audio handling and text generation.
 This project uses Docker containerization for deployment and supports multi-platform environments.

 ### Features